benjamin-edward-morgan/openscad-slide-n-snap/README.md

 # slide-n-snap

-Use these openscad modules to attach two FDM 3D printed parts rigidly together with no additional hardware.
-Parts can be attached in such away that separating them is very difficult.
-Male and female parts should be printed in their given orientations to maximize the tensile strength of the connection.
-The two parts slide and snap together.
-The female part of the connection has a living spring and hook that snap and lock the male part in place when they are assembled.
+Use these openSCAD modules to attach two FDM 3D printed parts together permanently without requiring additional hardware.
+The two parts, male and female, slide and snap together.
+They attach so that separating them is difficult.

+The female part's living spring and hook snaps and locks the male part in place when they are assembled.
 The female part is modeled in negative space and must be subtracted from one of the parts you wish to assemble.
-The male part of the connection is modelled in positive space and is added with the other part you are assembling.
+The male part of the connection is modeled in positive space and is added with the other part you are assembling.
+It is important to print the parts in their given orientations to maximize the tensile strength of the connection.

 The slide-n-snap-tests.scad file utilizes this library and contains ring-shaped test parts to measure the fit and strength with different input parameters.

 Usage:
 ```
 //Copy slide-n-snap.scad to the same directory where your openSCAD files are and use an include statement:
 include<slide-n-snap.scad>;